LlmKira/Docs/docs/en/guide/getting-started.md

 SLACK_BOT_PROXY_ADDRESS = http
 ```

-Open [Slack App Center](https://api.slack.com/apps/) and create a new application.

-- Configuration key
+To create an application in the Slack platform, add it to your workspace.

+- Configuring the Keys

-Find the `Signing Secret` tab on the homepage and look for `SLACK_SIGNING_SECRET`.
+On the homepage, find the `Signing Secret` tab to get the `SLACK_SIGNING_SECRET`.

-Find the `App-Level Tokens` tab and look for `SLACK_APP_TOKEN`.
+Find the `App-Level Tokens` tab to get the `SLACK_APP_TOKEN`.

-Open the Oauth tab and find the `Bot User OAuth Token` as `SLACK_BOT_TOKEN`.
+Open the Oauth tab, find the `Bot User OAuth Token`, and use it as the `SLACK_BOT_TOKEN`.

-- enable socket mode

-Turn on `Socket Mode`

-- Turn on event subscription
+- Enable Socket Mode

+Enable `Socket Mode`.

+- Enable Event Subscriptions

-Go to event-subscriptions and enable `Event Subscriptions` on the page
-, subscribe to the following events: `message.channels`, `message.im`, `message.groups`.
+Go to `Event Subscriptions` and enable it on the page, subscribe to the following events: `message.channels`, `message.im`, `message.groups`.

-- Enable read and write permissions
+- Enable Read & Write Permissions

-Go to oauth and find `Bot Token Scopes`
-, and select the following
-permissions: `chat:write`, `channels:read`, `commands`, `files:read`, `files:write`, `im:read`, `im:history`, `group:history `, `im:write`, `channel:write`, `channel:history`
-(There may be some additional permissions).
+Go to `oauth`, find the `Bot Token Scopes`, and select the following scopes: `chat:write`, `channels:read`, `commands`, `files:read`, `files:write`, `im:read`, `im:history`, `group:history`, `im:write`, `channel:write`, `channel:history` (there may be additional scopes).

-- Register all Slash commands
+- Register All Slash Commands

-Go to Slash Commands to register all Slash commands.
-See [Command Guide](/guide/command.md) for the command list.
+Go to `Slash Commands` and register all the slash commands.
+Refer to the [Command Guide](/guide/command.md) for the command table.

-Reinstall the APP, invite your robot to the channel, and use `@BOT` to call your robot.
+Reinstall the app and invite your bot to the channels by calling it with `@BOT`.

 ### 🍔 Kook